databricks/terraform-provider-databricks/docs/resources/job.md

 * `quartz_cron_expression` - (Required) A [Cron expression using Quartz syntax](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) that describes the schedule for a job.
 This field is required.
 * `timezone_id` - (Required) A Java timezone ID.
 The schedule for a job will be resolved with respect to this timezone.
 See Java TimeZone for details.
 This field is required.
 * `pause_status` - (Optional) Indicate whether this schedule is paused or not.
 Either “PAUSED” or “UNPAUSED”.
+When the pause_status field is omitted and a schedule is provided, the server will default to using "UNPAUSED" as a value for pause_status.

 ### spark_jar_task Configuration Block